kriasoft/oauth-callback/README.md

 ### `inMemoryStore()`

+Available from `oauth-callback/mcp`.
 Creates an ephemeral in-memory token store.
 Tokens are lost when the process exits.

 #### Returns